 The FAS Dorothy Moore Student Grant

-The Florida Anthropological Society (FAS) is making available up to $1000.00 to be awarded annually to archaeology students (B.A., M.A., or Ph.D.) who are currently enrolled in a Florida university.
+The Dorothy Moore Student Award makes available $1000.00 to be awarded annually to archaeology students (B.A., M.A., or Ph.D.) who are currently enrolled in a Florida university.
 The grant money will assist students conducting archaeological research in Florida.
 Grant funds can be used to cover the costs associated with archaeological fieldwork, special analyses (e.g., radiocarbon dates, faunal or botanical analyses, soils analysis, etc.), and, in some cases, travel expenses associated with presenting a paper based on the student’s research at a professional meeting.

-Students interested in applying for the grant should submit a letter not to exceed two pages that describes the project for which the funds are being requested; what research question(s) or problem(s) are being addressed; how the funds will be applied to these problems; what, if any, additional funds will be used to accomplish the research; and how the research will contribute to Florida archaeology.
+Students interested in applying for the grant should submit a letter by March 31 to Greg Hendryx (greg@searchinc.com) that is not to exceed two pages that describes the project for which the funds are being requested; what research question(s) or problem(s) are being addressed; how the funds will be applied to these problems; what, if any, additional funds will be used to accomplish the research; and how the research will contribute to Florida archaeology.
 The applicant should include a budget indicating the amount requested and describing how the money will be spent along with a letter(s) of support from faculty.

 Student Scholarships & Grants